aegis-forge/cage/README.md

 ```

 > [!NOTE]
-> If you need to check a large number of Actions, you can add your own personal Github token.
+> If you need to check a large number of Actions, you can add your own personal GitHub token.
 To do so, after initializing `cage.Github{}`, simply call the `SetToken()` method on the source and pass it your token

 <details>
     <summary>Output</summary>

-By running this code, we will get the following JSON-formatted output (as of `2025-08-25 11:38:58`):
+By running the code above, you will get the following JSON-formatted output (as of `2025-08-25 11:38:58`):

 ```json
 [